rdex999/HighDrive/README.md

 Writen in Html and Javascript, using Mongodb as the database and Nodejs with Express for the server.

-The server can be accessed on your local network, "http://<ServersIp>:8080" Replase <ServerIp> with the servers ip address.
+The server can be accessed on your local network, "http://<ServersIp>:8080" Replace <ServerIp> with the servers ip address.

 ## Installation instructions
 First install mongodb (depending on your os, this step could be different)